The Indoor/Outdoor Museum Experience

 Huntington bought about 1,000 acres of land from George S. Patton Sr., the father of the famed United States Army general, and he developed the town of San Marino, located just south of Pasadena.
-Although Huntington did not visit Europe until he was 63, (14 years prior to his death), he was able to amass “far and away the greatest group of 18th century British portraits ever assembled by any one man” before his death in 1927.
+Although Huntington did not visit Europe until he was 63, (14 years before his death), he was able to amass “far and away the greatest group of 18th-century British portraits ever assembled by any one man” before his death in 1927.
 The collection, worth $50 million, went on display in 1928 in his former residence, one year after his death.

 We first came upon a goose, who would have nothing to do with us or anyone else attempting to capture a photo.
 “Hey, I’m getting a tan,” he quacked, so off we went.
-Next we passed the North Vista Camellia Garden (too late for camellias), that also has a number of nice sculptures.
+Next, we passed the North Vista Camellia Garden (too late for camellias), that also has some beautiful sculptures.

 These gardens had recently gone through a $6.8 million renovation in 2012.

 The 9-acre garden celebrated its 100th birthday in 2012.
 I must say that even I appreciated this area when I was a kid.

 …and looked at some Viewing Stones, an ancient Japanese art form.

 The three and a half acre rose garden has about 4,000 individual plants and one very tired gardener.
 I was told the bees are friendly.